Secure and Efficient Wireless Sensor Network (SecureWSN)

 WebMaDa - Mobile Access and Data Handling Framework to published data via CoMaDa (here)

-- version 1.0: Access management, online database storage, responsive design
+- version 1.0: Access management, online database storage, visualization of data, responsive design

-- version 1.1: Pull support, updated fine-grained access management
+- version 1.1: Pull support, updated fine-grained access management,updated visualization of data

 - version 1.2: Tranparency support for network owners